Netherworld (film): Cast

-Production
+Production and soundtrack

 The film was originally to be produced in Romania, but Band moved it to New Orleans, Louisiana.
+The film's soundtrack is handled by keyboardist David Bryan.

 Reception

-Writing in The Zombie Movie Encyclopedia, academic Peter Dendle called it "an unremarkble Dixieland shocker from dubious Full Moon studios".
-Lawrence Cohn of Variety called it an "entertaining horror pic".
+Netherworld received mixed-to-negative reviews from critics.
+Writing in The Zombie Movie Encyclopedia, academic Peter Dendle called it "an unremarkable Dixieland shocker from dubious Full Moon Studios".
+Doug Brod of Entertainment Weekly criticized the film's slow pacing, lead character, and rushed, 'unsatisfying' ending.
+A slightly negative review by Matt Brunson on The Film Frenzy praises the film's chaos while criticizing the plotline's focus.
+In a more favorable review, Lawrence Cohn of Variety called it an "entertaining horror pic".

+Awards

+Netherworld was nominated for the 1993 Saturn Award for Best Genre Video Release.